BritishPandaChick/ann-bartley-website/wp-content/plugins/anti-spam/readme.txt

 Titan is a comprehensive WordPress security solution, completed by a set of additional features as add-ons, which was placed into a simple and intuitive interface.

+**Why did we update Anti-Spam and what is Titan?**

+Let me tell you before we start: your favorite Anti-Spam had not disappeared!
+Instead of that it revived and became stronger to stand guard over the secure of your site!
+The latest update of Anti-Spam is called Titan Anti-spam & Security and represents the brand new version of a plugin.

+**Why TITAN?**

+We aim to create a plugin as reliable as this metal - and easy-to-use at the same time.
+The new name of our plugin sets the pace with newest and highest standards of quality.

+What has been changed except the name?
+Whilst the process of modernization we had to take some complicated decisions.
+One of them was:
+What should we do: keep Anti-Spam like a simple plugin with the only one function or complicate it with a huge complex of tools made for the security of your site?
+Constant feedback from users and versatile development experience lets us claim that the situation when there is too many tools couldn’t exist!
+We considered all possibilities thoroughly to secure the best future for the plugin.
+Let me introduce new secure functionality that was developed with spending a lot of time, effort and consideration:

 ## Features ##